DLR-RM/stable-baselines3/docs/modules/dqn.rst

 - Tutorial "From Tabular Q-Learning to DQN": https://github.com/araffin/rlss23-dqn-tutorial

 .. note::
-    This implementation provides only vanilla Deep Q-Learning and has no extensions such as Double-DQN, Dueling-DQN and Prioritized Experience Replay.
+  This implementation provides only vanilla Deep Q-Learning and has no extensions such as Double-DQN or Dueling-DQN.
+  To enable Prioritized Experience Replay, set ``replay_buffer_class=PrioritizedReplayBuffer``.

 Can I use?